Need a Car Accident Lawyer in Atlanta, Georgia?

 Will My Atlanta Car Crash Case Go to Trial?

 Most cases do not end up going to trial.
-There is a trial date set up, but most of these claims end in settlement long before the court case starts.
+There is a trial date set up, but most of these claims end in a fair settlement long before the court case starts.

 There are very few cases that warrant a court proceeding.
 That happens when there is a problematic legal issue.
 Otherwise, if you and the defendant agree on a settlement, you won’t have to worry about stepping foot in a courthouse.

-What Are The Statute of Limitations in Georgia For Motor Vehicle Accidents?
+What Are The Statute of Limitations in Georgia For Motor Vehicle Wrecks?

 A statute of limitations puts a cap on the number of years you can wait to sue someone.
 In the state of Georgia, you have two years to file a claim for damages or wrongful death.
 After that, you are no longer eligible.